 The Blockchain, being the most talked-about subject in Ethereum and other cryptocurrencies like Bitcoin, is nothing more than a distributed database.
 It has data records, is growing continuously and also is protected against any form of revision and tampering, even from its own operators.
 A blockchain, unlike traditional server architecture, does not go down if a single node is compromised or goes offline.
-The user data is private and apps remain decentralized, working just the way Internet was supposed to do.
+The user data is pseudonomyous as generally no identity verification is required to use blockchain technology.
+Apps running on a blockchain can remain decentralized and therefore free from the control and censorship of governments or corporations, working just as the Internet was originally conceived, before the current era of Big Tech dominance.

 What is Ethereum capable of?